Pillowcase Tutorial

 p3310126.JPG

-I made the above pillowcase Monday night and wanted to share it with you all.
+I made the above pillowcase Monday night using my Bernina sewing machine and wanted to share it with you all.
 If I left out any steps or if anything is unclear, please let me know so I can make this tutorial better…it’s my first one so there’s lots of room for improvement.
 And my camera isn’t the best for this sort of thing, so please excuse some of the pictures.
 Here we go…

 Materials for 1 pillowcase: